 More information can be found here.

 If you were granted refugee status before you entered the United Kingdom you will not have to live in asylum accommodation.
 You will not have to await the outcome of an asylum application.
 In most cases, you will be resettled directly into accommodation by your local authority.
 This may be a property owned by the local authority, a ‘Housing Association’ or a private landlord.
-Over time, you will be required to make the rental payments.
+You will be required to make the rental payments.
 If you can't find a job then you may receive social security payments (also known as welfare benefits) to help with these costs.

 You can register with your local authority to seek support to prevent homelessness.
 Many Local Authorities operate a ‘Priority Need’ system.
 This means that people in certain circumstances will receive housing support more quickly.
 Those who are considered more vulnerable are likely to have ‘Priority Need’.
 More information can be found on the Your Local Area page.